 Frequently asked questions

 How much do bridging loans/deposit bonds cost?

 Different issuers charge different fees for deposit bonds.
-The total amount depends on the value of the house you’re looking to purchase and the value of the bond being taken out, as well as if you have been pre-approved for bridging finance in Newcastle.
+The total amount depends on the value of the property you’re looking to purchase, the value of the deposit bond being taken out, and if you have been pre-approved for bridging finance in Newcastle.
 According to Canstar, who completed a review of several deposit bond companies, a buyer can expect to pay between 1.2% and 1.5% of the total purchase price.

-We recommend comparing different bond issuers with us before committing to a particular deposit bond.
+We recommend comparing different deposit bond issuers with us before committing to a particular deposit bond.